TN 99 (03-25)

 3. c.

-wage information from the Internet Ticket Operations Provider Support System (iTOPSS) query when documented according to SI 00820.130C.3;
+Wage information from the Internet Ticket Operations Provider Support System (iTOPSS) query when documented according to SI 00820.130C.4 in this section; and

 4. d.

-wage information from a non-SSA approved wage verification company when provided by the individual according to SI 00820.130C.6;
+Wage information from a non-SSA approved wage verification company when provided by the individual according to SI 00820.130C.7 in this section;

-Important: If the wage earner’s employers use non SSA-approved wage verification companies, the wage earner must request evidence from non SSA-approved wage verification companies.
-SSA employees must not establish online accounts with non-approved wage verification companies or enter any of the wage earner's personally identifiable information into a non SSA-approved website.
+IMPORTANT: If the worker’s employer(s) uses a non SSA-approved wage verification company, the worker must request evidence from that company.
+SSA employees must not establish online accounts with non-approved wage verification companies, enter any of the worker's personally identifiable information into a non SSA-approved website, or otherwise contact or disclose information to non-approved wage verification companies.

-• See SI 00820.130C.5 in this section for instructions on handling evidence that reflects only an annual or quarterly wage amount.
+• SI 00820.130C.6 for handling evidence that reflects only an annual or quarterly wage amount.

 3. Combination of types of evidence of wages